kishanrajput23/Personal-Python-Projects/Stop Sign Detection/README.md

-# Stop Sign Detection
+# Stop Sign Detection 🚦

+## What is this?
-A small computer vision project that demonstrates detecting stop signs using OpenCV and Haar cascade / XML classifiers.
+A computer vision demo that detects stop signs in images or live video using OpenCV and a Haar cascade (XML) classifier.

 **Files:** `Stop_sign_detection.py`, `stop_data.xml`

+### How it works
+- The Haar cascade is loaded and applied to frames from an image or camera feed.
+- Detected regions are highlighted with bounding boxes.

-How to run:
+### How to run
 1. Install dependencies: `pip install opencv-python`
-2. Run: `python Stop_sign_detection.py` (ensure `stop_data.xml` is in the same folder)
+2. Ensure `stop_data.xml` is present and run: `python Stop_sign_detection.py`

-The script processes images or live video to find stop sign shapes and draws bounding boxes around detections.
+## Summary
+A compact, practical example to learn object detection with classical CV techniques (Haar cascades) and to explore OpenCV video/image processing.